fczuardi/gsheetsbot/README.md

 Work in progress
 ----------------

-- [ ] /start command for new users
-    - [ ] if approved, display main menu
 - [ ] Main menu
     - [ ] /indicar command for approved users
     - [ ] /status command for approved users